 In 2013, Kingston City Rollers was born.
 An inclusive, open gender roller derby league, that welcomes everyone, supports each persons’ roller derby journey, and creates a safe, family, and community environment for all.

 Our league is fueled by volunteers, who dedicate their time to supporting the league and the overall sport, and the diversity in our skaters range from 18 years old to 50 years young, mothers, corporate professionals, teachers, students and anything in between.
 Along with playing, there are opportunities to be a referee, a non-skating official, a committee member and/or just a social member.

-Regardless of what your roller derby journey is, our league has programs to cater for these, including our Learn.
-Try.
-Join program, for those new to derby and skating, our Learn to Officiate program, for members who want to become a referee and/or non-skating official, and our Wheely Fit program, for these who just want to social skate and learn skills at the same time.
+Regardless of what your roller derby journey is, our league has programs to cater for these, including our Skate 101 program, for those new to skating or wanting to do a refresh of basic skating skills, our Rookies program for those new to derby, and our Learn to Officiate program, for members who want to become a referee and/or non-skating official.

-- Created and ran Australia’s largest annual all-gender roller derby tournament – The United Roller Derby Playoffs (URDP) from 2015
+- Created and ran Australia’s largest annual open gender roller derby tournament – The United Roller Derby Playoffs (URDP) from 2015

-- Created and run Australia’s first ever annual three-day, all-gender roller derby bootcamp – Camp Skate from 2015
+- Created and run Australia’s first ever annual three-day, open gender roller derby bootcamp – Camp Skate from 2015

 - The only league in Australia to own and operate a fully systemised bout scoring control system

 - We care for people, families and communities